neoneddy/magicmirror-calendaer-ext2-family-config/README.md

 # Magic Mirror Calendar Ext2 configuration for Family Calendar

 We're a busy family and it was hard to keep everything straight.
-Our calendars change and updtae often, but luckily almost every source has a public feed.
+Our calendars change and update often, luckily almost every source has a public ics feed.

 We used magic mirror to create a self updating calendar that everyone could look at in the morning to know what was ging on for the day week or month.
-Everyone has thier own color or pattern, our youngest loves rainsbows, so I made that happen for her.
+Everyone has thier own color or pattern, our youngest loves rainbows, so I made that happen for her.

 Our sample custom.css and config.js is in the repo here, use and adapt as you see fit.